NorthEdWAD/solutions-ver2/project-08-dom-toggle/dom-styles.md

 The **DOM** (Document Object Model) is how JavaScript "talks" to your HTML.
 Every element on your page can be changed by JS—including its colors, sizes, and visibility.

 ### 2. Selecting Elements
-Before you can change something, you have to find it.
+Before you use can JavaScript to change something, you have to tell JavaScript where find it in your web page.
 We use the element's **ID** to do this:
 ```javascript
 const box = document.getElementById("my-box");
 ```